ibm-cloud-docs/speech-to-text/output.md

 The `smart_formatting` parameter converts dates, times, series of digits and numbers, phone numbers, currency values, and Internet addresses into more conventional representations in the final transcript of a recognition request.
 The conversion makes the transcript more readable and enables better post-processing of the transcription results.
 You set the parameter to `true` to enable smart formatting, as in the following example; by default, the parameter is `false` and smart formatting is not performed.

+Smart formatting is based on the presence of obvious keywords in the transcript.
+For example, times are identified by keywords such as *AM* or *EST*, and military times are converted if identified by the keyword *hours*.
+Phone numbers must be either *911* or a number with 10 digits or with 11 digits that start with the number *1*.

+### Smart formatting example
+{: #smartFormattingExample}

+The following example requests smart formatting with a recognition request by setting the `smart_formatting` parameter to `true`.
+The tables that follow show the effects of smart formatting on the results of a request.

 ```bash
 curl -X POST -u {username}:{password}
 --header "Content-Type: audio/flac"